antoniopotra/Chat-Application/README.md

-A chat application based on the SignalR library - Structure of Computer Systems - 3rd year, 1st semester
+A chat application based on the SignalR library.
+Features: connection to chat hub, number of participants, chat history